+How do family historians know they are producing or receiving trustworthy results?
+This official manual from the Board of Certification for Genealogists, essentially a users' guide for family historians, provides standards for genealogical researchers to assess their own and others' work.
 First published in 2014, Genealogy Standards begins with the simple fact that accuracy is fundamental to genealogical research.
 Without it, a family’s history would be fiction.
 That first edition of the manual presented the standards family historians use to obtain valid results, updated, clarified, consolidated, and expanded for the 21st century, and tied more directly to the Genealogical Proof Standard.
-This new 2019 second edition reflects the fact that the practice of genealogy is not static, but evolves as new developments and technologies emerge.
-Genealogy’s standards must keep pace also.
-Responding to this decade’s spate of advancements in the practice of genetic genealogy, BCG has modified four existing standards and added seven new standards to guide the use of DNA evidence in genealogical analysis.
-BCG also has updated the Genealogist’s Code to address the protection of individuals who provide DNA samples.
-New terms added to the glossary reflect the specialized language associated with DNA evidence.
-Board for Certification of Genealogists, Genealogy Standards, second edition (Nashville, TN: Ancestry, 2019).
+Responding to this decade’s spate of advancements in the practice of genetic genealogy, the 2019 edition modified four existing standards and added seven new standards to guide the use of DNA evidence in genealogical analysis.
+It also updated the Genealogist’s Code to address the protection of individuals who provide DNA samples.
+The revised second edition increases the clarity of DNA and privacy standards.
+Those standards are especially useful in the twenty-first century when many genealogists use a complex new tool—DNA testing—and trace living people more often than they did in the past.
+Board for Certification of Genealogists, Genealogy Standards, second edition revised (Nashville, TN: Ancestry, 2021).
 Note: As an Amazon Associate, BCG earns a commission from purchases using the link on this page.

-Genealogy Standards Second Edition, paperback or Kindle e-book available through Amazon
+Genealogy Standards Second Edition revised (2021) is available in paperback and/or Kindle e-book through Amazon